Resources » PDF Basics » How to Edit a PDF Online

 Regardless of what you need to do, PDF.live allows you to try our editor for free.
 Upon opening the PDF.live editor tool, you drag and drop the PDF you’d like to make modifications to and get started.

-If you enjoy our PDF editor and want to edit as many documents as you’d like every day, you can join PDF.live Unlimited.
-With PDF.live Unlimited, you’ll have access to unlimited PDF edits, unlimited PDF conversions, editing greater PDF file sizes, and more!
-For more information, consider visiting our pricing page.
+If you find our PDF editor useful and want to edit multiple documents every day, you can join PDF.live Unlimited.
+With PDF.live Unlimited, you’ll have access to unlimited PDF edits, unlimited PDF conversions, editing greater PDF file sizes, and more.
+Select PDF.Live Unlimited from the main menu.

 Editing Text of a PDF

-Once in the editor tool, you’ll need to select the Edit tab on the top toolbar.
+Once in the editor tool, you’ll need to select the Edit Text button on the right side toolbar.

 Tips for inserting text in a PDF